sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/100 - validate-extractions.md

-Quality control your data extractions in a document type by writing validation tests using  [JsonLogic](https://jsonlogic.com/).
+Quality control the data extractions in a document type by writing validation tests using  [JsonLogic](https://jsonlogic.com/).
 Then write your own logic based on the tests, for example:

 - pass a document extraction automatically through your pipeline if there are no errors and only 10% of warnings validations fail
 - flag a document extraction for human review if 5% of error validations fail

+TODO: iron out: Write validations in the Sensible app:

+1. Click the document type Settings
+2. For each extracted field that you want to validate, click the plus sign.

 Parameters
 ====

+Each validation test you write has the following parameters:

 | id                         | value               | notes                                                        |
 | -------------------------- | ------------------- | ------------------------------------------------------------ |